strata-org/jverify/docs/guide/src/reads_and_modifies.md

 #### Modifies

-JVerify requires that methods are explicit about which objects they modify, which can be specified using `modifies` calls.
+JVerify requires that methods without `@Pure` are explicit about which objects they modify, which can be specified using `modifies` calls.
 The `modifies` method takes one or multiple objects, and allows the remainder of the calling method to modify these.

 Example: